ImageMagick/Usage-Markdown/canvas/index.md

 See the full list of [ImageMagick Built In Images and Patterns](http://www.imagemagick.org/script/formats.php#builtin-images).
 There are a lot of such patterns, but I'll only look at one or two here.

-Now the built-in patterns are generally very very small images, which can tile to cover large areas.
+Now the built-in patterns are generally very, very small images, which can tile to cover large areas.
 However, on their own they are very plain looking and rather useless.
-For example, here is one of the larger more interesting patterns that is provided...
+For example, here is one of the larger, more interesting patterns that is provided...

 ~~~
 convert  pattern:checkerboard  pattern_default.gif